 Cream Teas at Wisteria Cottage hosted by Tony and Lynda Raymond for Friends of St James, July 2001 Photo: Ian Jack

-The travelling library visits Waresley every first Friday in the month.
-10.40 am outside the Duncombe Arms.
+The travelling library usually visits Waresley every first Friday in the month.
+9.45am outside the Duncombe Arms.

 This is part of the Cambridgeshire library service, so books from the travelling library can be returned to any other Cambridgeshire library and vice versa.
 Books can be renewed on-line.
 You can also request books on-line - to be collected from the travelling library.
 There is a wide selection of books including large print and there is a large childrens section.